shakir7364/TheInternetAndWebPageDesign-HelloWorld/README.md

-# TheInternetAndWebPageDesign-HelloWorld
+# The Internet And Web Page Design Hello World Assignment
- The Internet And Web Page Design Hello World Assignment
+This is the first assignment from my Internet And Web Page Design class.
+It is a simple Hello World page that introduces us to HTML syntax.
+This includes giving the page a title as well.